-Project Proposal The Project Proposal is a formal document written by the team that accurately describes the proposed project informed by the provided template.
+Report 1/Proposal The first report includes your Project Proposal which is a formal document written by the team that accurately describes the proposed project.
+As different majors may impose different constraints informed by their provided templates, the team should incorporate the components needed to satisfy the majors of all participating students.
+But all teams incorporating ECEs should include a table of Technical Specifications and a description of how they will be demonstrated informed by the example provided.
 The team is responsible for iterating until acceptance with their faculty advisor which may include a presentation at the advisor's discretion.